 You can get cheaper trackers, but Fitbit has a deserved reputation for the quality of what it sells, in terms of build and app support.
 As such its products are priced quite high, but you can get deals on them via Fitbit's own website and elsewhere and they will help you get fit.
 It's arguable that they help people who already in shape get more fit, but they are very motivating for workout newcomers.

-When it was brand new, you had to pay anything up to £60/$60 more for the Versa 2 than for the Versa.
-Was it worth the extra?
-Arguably not, but it's now getting regular discounts, while the first Versa has all but sold out, having been discontinued.
-The Versa 2 is slightly more attractive and comes with Alexa built in – an odd but enjoyable version of Alexa, as it responds to your spoken instructions and requests in text form only, rather than yapping away on your wrist.
-It's the best Fitbit and a solid smartwatch too, with NFC for contactless payments.
-No GPS, although you can tap into your phone's to map and measure runs, hikes and rides.
+The Versa 2 is slightly more attractive than its predecessor and comes with Alexa built in – an odd but enjoyable version of Alexa, as it responds to your spoken instructions and requests in text form only, rather than yapping away on your wrist.

 Fitbit Charge 4

 Hot off the production lines, Charge 4 is the newest Fitbit and its best ever fitness band, as opposed to smartwatch-style tracker.
-Fitbit has been rather unlucky with the timing of this launch.
-Charge 4 is the first smaller and more affordable Fitbit to have GPS built in, but it came out just as lockdown started in many places, rendering GPS somewhat less useful.
-Even so it's an excellent fitness tracker with acceptably good cardio tracking, improved handling of notifications and Fitbit's usual, excellent battery life.
+Charge 4 is the first smaller and more affordable Fitbit to have GPS built in.
+It's an excellent fitness tracker with acceptably good cardio tracking, improved handling of notifications and Fitbit's usual, excellent battery life.
 It's doubtful that you'll see many Fitbit Charge 4 deals or discounts quite yet, mind.

 This is more like what most people think of when you say 'Fitbit': a band with a small screen.
 Charge 3, like Versa, offers heart-rate monitoring, tracking of runs and cycles (via your phone's GPS, and notifications, although it dials down the smartwatch functionality.